Will Benson Player Props: Reds vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 12th-ranked team ERA among all league pitching staffs (4.07).
+- The Cubs have the 13th-ranked team ERA among all MLB pitching staffs (4.13).

-- Cubs pitchers combine to surrender the third-fewest home runs in baseball (111 total, 1.1 per game).
+- The Cubs surrender the third-fewest home runs in baseball (112 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.